The maintenance grant consists of:

 Repeating students are only eligible for the stipend, no grant is issued.

-Additional year students are only eligible for the stipend on a pro-rata basis, that is, according to the number of credits per semester.
+Students who are on an additional year are only eligible for the stipend on a pro-rata basis according to the number of direct teaching hours per credit they are registered for per semester.

 Students who are on an extension year are only eligible for the stipend on a pro-rata basis according to the number of direct teaching hours per credit they are registered for per semester.